B

 Moderate

-The British Timber dog is also called a Tamaskan dog or a Northern Inuit, which are both considered to be wolf look-alikes or wolf types.
-Their genetic line also includes the Alaskan Malamute, the German Shepherd, and the Siberian husky.
+The British Timber dog is closely related to the Tamaskan and Northern Inuit breeds, all of which are considered wolf look-alikes or wolf types, but they are recognized as separate breeds.
+Their genetic line also includes the Alaskan Malamute, the German Shepherd, and the Siberian Husky.

 Originally, the purpose of a Timber dog was to establish genetic diversity, combining the DNA of the Utonagan and the Northern Inuit.
 In fact, the British Timbers were only officially bred as recently as 2012, and their purpose was to create a dog that worked well within the family with the appearance of a wolf.

 The breed can sometimes be aggressive, though they are loving and affectionate towards their human family.
-They can also often become over-protective of the owners.
+They can also often become overprotective of their owners.

 Three Pros and Cons of Ownership